 A very quick once-over of your to-do list at the end of the day can be really helpful.
 You can identify what you did well, and also pinpoint tasks that may have slipped through the cracks to put on the priority list for the tomorrow.

-12. As a team, give each other deadlines and time-frames.
+12. As a team, give each other deadlines and time-frames (for employees).